Hove War Memorial: Commissioning

 The proposal for a war memorial in Hove first appeared in the vestry notes section of a local newspaper.
 As in many places, a war memorial committee was formed to handle the town's commemorations and raise funds, beginning its work in January 1919.
 There were calls from within the community for a functional memorial, such as a meeting hall—which would be of benefit to the living—rather than a decorative monument.
 By May, the committee had decided to allocate a minority of its funds to a decorative memorial, the rest to be used for practical purposes such as grants for war widows and orphans.
 They chose Lutyens to design the monument, desiring an eminent architect.
 Lutyens' first proposal was for a cenotaph and he built a wooden model for public exhibition on the sea front.
 This was rejected by public opinion, as was his next proposal, for an obelisk.
 The successful design, for a statue and column, was agreed in March 1920.
 The committee's first choice of location was Palmeira Gardens but the landowner refused permission, leaving the committee with three sites on Grand Avenue.
 In June 1920, Lutyens visited Hove and chose a site in the middle of the road, near its northern end and parallel to the statue of Queen Victoria at the southern end.
 Lutyens designed dozens of war memorials across England, though Hove's was his only one in Sussex.
 Many war memorials were delayed by local disagreements or fundraising problems, but Hove's proceeded relatively smoothly once the design was agreed.
-The project was among the first of Lutyen's to be completed.
+The project was among the first of Lutyens' to be completed.